jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-The default `switch` case is often the 'last resort', so may make sense to be put 'last' too.
+The default `switch` case is often the "last resort" case, so it may make sense to put it last in the list.

 ### Long Code Lines

-It might be an idea to avoid long code lines.
+Avoid long code lines.
 Reason: readability.

 ### Var